 |Cash Central||Must show proof of income, requirements vary by state.|

 |Check City||Must show proof of income, requirements vary by state.|

 |Check into Cash||Must show proof of income, requirements vary by state.|

 |LendUp||Must show proof of income, requirements vary by state.|

 |LendYou||Must show proof of at least $1,000 a month income, requirements vary by state.|

 |OppLoans||Must be employed for 3+ months and receive paychecks via direct deposit.
 New Mexico does not require direct deposit.|

 Important things to consider before borrowing

 - You need to be able to repay the loan.
 This is the main thing lenders look for when considering you for a loan.
-If you only want to borrow a small amount and your income and expenses demonstrate you can easily manage the ongoing repayments, then you may be eligible.
-If you want to borrow a large amount of money that will make it hard for you to manage day-to-day, then the lender probably won’t consider your application.
+If you only want to borrow a small amount and your finances demonstrate you can easily manage the ongoing repayments, then you may be eligible.
+If you want to borrow a large amount of money that makes keeping up with day-to-day costs hard, the lender will probably reject your application.